US Business Visas

 The petitioner and each of the qualifying organizations are engaged in commercial trade or services;

-The petitioner has an office in the United States which has been doing business for one year or more;
+The petitioner has an office in the United States that has been doing business for one year or more;

 The petitioner has three or more domestic and foreign branches, subsidiaries, and affiliates; and

-The petitioner along with the other qualifying organizations meet one of the following criteria:
+The petitioner, along with the other qualifying organizations, meets one of the following criteria:

 Have obtained at least 10 L-1 approvals during the previous 12-month period;